TanyaSilyutina/weather-dashboard/README.md

 ## Usage

 Searching for a city opens application's interface, which displays weather for the next 5 days.
+'Previous Searches' section allows users to access their previous queries.

 ![App Interface](/assets/interface.png)